budgie-remix/budgie-remix.github.io/README.md

-# budgie-remix.github.io
+# Issue Tracker for Website

-Website for the project
+This is the issue tracker for our official website: https://ubuntubudgie.org